Met Office helps Scotland's road industry 'Get Ready for Winter'

-The event will give visitors the opportunity to learn how The Met Office's operational products such as OpenRoad and route-based forecasts can help the Scottish Road network efficiently prepare for adverse weather.
+The event will give visitors the opportunity to learn how The Met Office's operational products such as OpenRoad and Route Based Forecasting can help the Scottish Road network efficiently prepare for adverse weather.

-Also on show, the Met Office College's new e-learning course 'Weather Basics'.
+Also on show, the Training new e-learning course 'Weather Basics'.
 The course is designed to provide a basic introduction to weather principles and their impacts on road, car park and walkway surfaces.

 Patrick Sachon, Met Office Business Manager for Road said: "We are delighted to be able to support our partners in the Scottish Road Industry by attending the Expo.